-Since early March 2020, we have taken temporary precautionary measures intended to help minimize the risk of COVID-19 to our employees and their families, including temporarily requiring all employees to work remotely.
-We have suspended non-essential travel worldwide for our employees and prohibited employee attendance at in-person gatherings.
+Since early March 2020, we have taken temporary precautionary measures, including increased screening and working remotely, intended to help minimize the risk of COVID-19 to our employees and their families.
+We have suspended non-essential travel worldwide for our employees.
 Further measures may be taken as the COVID-19 outbreak continues.
 These measures could negatively affect our business.
 For instance, remote work may disrupt our operations, limit our ability to interact with and effectively manage our third-party manufacturers, CROs or current and planned clinical trial sites.
 The measures taken now or in the future to contain the COVID-19 pandemic could negatively affect our ability to recruit and engage new employees and contractors necessary to the successful operation of our business.